Innoactive/Hub-Tutorial-Unity-Project/README.md

 ### Jump between scenes

 The last thing covered in this chapter is how to switch scenes.
 You can change scenes with the _SceneNavigationManager_ in your code or, as done in this tutorial, through the menu.
 Open your XML menu again and extend your previously edited _SpacesMenu_ further.
 Add two new entries which are basically the same but differ in the scene they are loading.
 Create again a default button with condition but this time it is an environment condition which hides the button if your current environment/scene is the same as the one to load.
 Therefore, you cannot switch to a scene you are already in.
 For the behaviour it is the exact same as for Load previously (local CommandBehaviour, loading the last saved space and is not saved when loading a new space).
-Call the button "Go to Tutorial 1".
-Do the same for the scene _TutorialScene2_ which you can find in the same folder.
+Call the button "Go to Tutorial 1" and use the simple icon with the number 1 again.
+Do the same for the scene _TutorialScene2_ which you can find in the same folder and is an empty scene just to show how to switch scenes.

 **Solution:** Find the extended menu in _ChapterSolutions/Chapter-10.3_Persistence_Switching-Scenes.unitypackage_.

 ## <a name="Chapter11"></a>**Chapter 11** Multi-User

 Up to now everything so far was in offline mode, so not networked and not intended for multiple users in the same application.
-Let's switch to muli-user sessions.
+Let's switch to muli-user sessions!

 ## <a name="Chapter12"></a>**Chapter 12** Window System